aws/amazon-chime-sdk-js/guides/04_Quality_Bandwidth_Connectivity.md

 ####  Adjust local video quality

-You can choose a video quality of up to 1280x720 (720p) at 30 fps and 2500 Kbps using [chooseVideoInputQuality(width, height, frameRate)](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#choosevideoinputquality) and [setVideoMaxBandwidthKbps(maxBandwidthKbps)](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#setvideomaxbandwidthkbps) APIs before the meeting session begins.
+You can choose a video quality of up to 1280x720 (720p) at 30 fps using [chooseVideoInputQuality(width, height, frameRate)](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#choosevideoinputquality) and [setVideoMaxBandwidthKbps(maxBandwidthKbps)](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#setvideomaxbandwidthkbps) APIs before the meeting session begins.
 However, in some cases it is not necessary to send the highest quality and you can use a lower values.
 For example, if the size of the video tile is small then the highest quality may not be worth the additional bandwidth and CPU overhead.

 Example:
 ```js